JadsonLucena/Dialog/README.md

         script?: (main: HTMLElement, footer: HTMLElement) => void, persistent?: boolean = false,
-        discreet?: boolean = true, // If true, the dialog will appear in the lower right corner, otherwise, in the upper central part duration?: number // If a time is not provided, it will be calculated based on the total number of characters, although the minimum time is 3000ms
+        discreet?: boolean = true, // If true, the dialog will appear in the lower right corner, otherwise, in the upper central part duration?: number, // If a time is not provided, it will be calculated based on the total number of characters, although the minimum time is 3000ms onClose?: (key: number) => void
     }?
 ): number